 Plots cannot be sold by the Purchaser except back to the Cemetery Board.
 The Board will reimburse the Purchaser for the purchase price less the cost of taxes or Care & Maintenance funds that have already been submitted and cannot be retrieved by the Cemetery.

 At the time of the burial the Cemetery charges an Open/Close fee to cover the cost of excavation and cemetery services at the grave site.
 These charges are outlined in the attached Price List.
 This charge can normally be consolidated with other funeral charges and paid through the Funeral Home.
-A premium is charged for burials between Dec.
-1 and April 30 to cover the costs of excavating in frozen or very wet soil.
+A premium is charged for burials between December 1 and April 30 to cover the costs of excavating frozen or very wet soil.
+A premium is also charged for burials that take place on Saturdays.

 Burials are not performed on Sundays or on statutory or religious holidays.